kam193/assemblyline-services/README.md

 - newly created domains (based on WHOIS data).

+# OOPreview

+Simple service that uses [OnlyOffice Document Builder](https://api.onlyoffice.com/docbuilder/basic) to generate documents previews, with the high compatibility with Microsoft Office formats.
+Supported generating the preview for the first or all pages.

 ### PCAP Extractor

 This service list TCP flows from a pcap file using Tshark.
 If supported by Tshark, it can also extract files.